 The idea for this food hall started with the magazine of the same name.
 It was five years ago when Time Out’s editorial staff in Lisbon came up with a plan to bring its magazine to life, a living, breathing representation of its curatorial abilities.
 Bringing together chefs and restaurants from around their city, the editors’ and eateries’ collaborative effort created the first Time Out Market, a bellwether location for visitors to collectively celebrate good eating.
 It’s been a popular destination in Lisbon with a lasting impact ever since, seeing nearly 4 million visitors in 2018.

 If you’ve never picked up a copy, Time Out began as a publication that was centered around editorial recommendations for what was the hippest and most happening things to do in London in 1968.
 The goal: to keep a finger on the pulse of the city and act as a guide to what the best things to do, see, eat and drink were.
-That has since grown into a worldwide media network spanning 315 cities in 58 countries—Montréal, and Canada by extension, joined them in January of 2019 with the same mandate.
-Montréal’s first print issue comes out with the opening of the Time Out Market.
+While the print editions of Time Out have been retired since June 2022 following in favour of digital editions following the COVID-19 pandemic, the brand remains a worldwide media network spanning 315 cities in 58 countries—Montréal, and Canada by extension, joined them in January of 2019 with the same mandate.

 If those aren’t all reasons to be excited, we don’t what is.